 The minimum age for driving cars and motorbikes is 17 years old (16 years old for mopeds).
 If you want to get a vocational license required for driving buses or trucks, you will need to contact the DVLA (Driver and Vehicle Licensing Agency) for more information.
 The same also applies if you have any health issues or medical conditions that might interfere with your driving ability.

 Original Driver’s License from an EU or EFTA Country

 If the driver’s license you are currently using was issued in a member state of the EU or EFTA, the following regulations apply to you:

 - If you are visiting Great Britain and intend to stay less than 12 months, continue to use your current license.

-- As a resident, you can keep using your license for three years after you became a resident or until your 70th birthday (whichever is the longer period).
+- As a resident of the UK, you can keep using your license for three years after you become a resident or until your 70th birthday (whichever is the longer period).

 - If you received your current EU/EFTA license in exchange for a license from a non-EU state, this is a special case and you may only use it for up to 12 months.

 - As a European and a resident of Great Britain, you can also exchange your current license for a British driver’s license.

 Make It Easy with Our Home-Finding, Moving, Settling-In, and Other Essential Services.Get started

 A Special Case: Northern Ireland

 As mentioned above, the regulations for driver’s licenses in Northern Ireland are different from the rest of the UK.
 Still, drivers from Northern Ireland do not have much to worry about.
 These are your options: